mls-m5/fast-xml/README.md

 According to this simple test, this library is in the same range as the other libraries.
 More testing is required to draw any definite conclusions.

+Added comparison with algorithm using heap allocations.
+The difference in speed seems to be only like 2x.
+However, file input and output is a big part of the time used (like half of the time for the other algorithms), so the algorithm might be more like 4x slower.

 ```bash
 # RapidXml